SecZetta/integrations/seczetta/liquid-reference-guide.md

 {{ attribute.vendor.first.contact_email }}
 ```

 Notice the `.first` in the code above.
-This is important because SecZetta treats all of the profile select and profile search attributes as array, if you know for sure that there is only one profile in this profile select attribute, you are safe to use the `.first` method.
+This is important because SecZetta treats all of the profile select and profile search attributes as arrays, if you know for sure that there is only one profile in this profile select attribute, you are safe to use the `.first` method.

 ### Display Tags on Profile Pages